ibenot/wp-markdown/wordpress/2-Usage.md

 ### Cron example

 Please see below an example of how your cron job may be configured.
 Replace `path/to/bin/console` by the proper path to the `console` file.
-This command should be run right after the payment cycle has been made in Mirakl.
+This command should be run right after the payment cycle has been made in Wordpress.

 	30 0 1,11,21 * * php path/to/bin/console cashout:generate `date +%Y-%m-%d`